gsapoz/xiformation/README.md

 ## TO-DO

 - Player Images, in the JSON and on the formation builder UI, starting with the topfive-api json
-- Autocorrect (feature already implemented, but making an aesthetically clean version is very necessary)
 - User console featuring past created squads, with private/public toggle and sharing commands
 - Player search, with smart routes so you can pull up player stats via address bar (ie: https://11formation/player/Messi)
 - Total Responsiviity (is that the word?) across all devices.

 ## Product Demo (Beta)